 For Master's Students

 The Program in Innovation Management and Entrepreneurship (PRIME) master's degree focuses on developing the skills of science and engineering graduates so as to prepare them to more efficiently participate in a complex and highly competitive technology-driven economy, based on the development of innovative, embryonic ideas.
 These skills are in demand by technology-based companies, or can lead to the creation of start-up ventures.
 PRIME students learn to use emerging science and technology as a basis for the creation of commercial value and new ventures.
-The program, led by Professor Eric Suuberg and Professor Angus Kingon, offers students a strong grounding in how to start and grow a technology-based business in a dynamic, competitive, global marketplace.
+The program, led by Professor of the Practice Patrick McHugh, offers students a strong grounding in how to start and grow a technology-based business in a dynamic, competitive, global marketplace.

-IE Brown Executive MBA is a highly innovative program designed to provide senior managers with the opportunity to develop and broaden their management and leadership skills in an intensive, international environment.
-The program brings together faculty from two leading academic institutions, integrating leading management thinking with wider perspectives from the humanities, social sciences, engineering, and life sciences.
+The IE Brown Executive MBA integrates leading management thinking with wider perspectives from the humanities, social sciences, engineering, and life sciences.
 The program is based on a unique interdisciplinary approach, and was specifically developed by leading faculty members from IE and Brown to help participants excel in an ever more complex and challenging global economy.
-The program combines the very best of both schools' vast experience and expertise. the shared values of both institutions, including a distinctly international focus, a strong commitment to the value of diversity and an entrepreneurial mindset, are strengthened even further through this partnership.